jharini/booknotes/system-design/system-design-interview/chapter26/README.md

 # Step 2 - Propose High-Level Design and Get Buy-In
 ## API Design
-The first API we need is one to update a user's score:
+The first API we need is one to update a user's score and position in leaderboard when user wins a game:
 ```
 POST /v1/scores
 ```